 I’ve been craving potato salad and macaroni salad lately.
 I guess it’s spring has finely arrived at my hometown and I’m already thinking about summer barbecues and salad recipes.
 However traditional macaroni salad and potato salad are not very Paleo friendly.
 I tried making a macaroni salad with summer squash and while it was ok, it wasn’t great.
-So I thought I’d try something different with sweet potatoes.
+So I thought I’d try sweet potatoes.
 Sweet potatoes are considered a better option when you are following a Paleo diet because it has a lower glycemic index than white potatoes and because they are chock full of nutrients.
 So here we have a more Paleo friendly Greek sweet potato salad that I love.

 Paleo Greek Sweet Potato Salad

 When the potatoes are cooled, toss them with the rest of the ingredients and the dressing.
 Refrigerate for awhile and it’s ready to eat.
 It tastes just as good if not better the next day.
 If you are not a sweet potato fan I am confident that this would taste just as good with white potatoes or even pasta.
 Enjoy!

 - 4 Sweet Potato, cubed

 - ½ red onion, chopped